andrew henderson menu

 STEP 2 – Submit Application

-Once your agent has determined that everything is in line, your application will be submitted for review.
-Though an interview is currently not mandatory, it is requested in some cases.
-The interview is normally conducted in Dominica, but it can be conducted outside the country for extra passport application fees.
+While an interview is not mandatory, it is requested in some cases: if that happens, the interview is usually conducted in Dominica but can be held outside the country for an extra passport application fee.

 STEP 3 – Wait